AJ2O/awsdemo-airquality/README.md

 Included in this repository is a [Terraform script](main.tf) that will automatically set up the solution resources in AWS.
 If you don't already, I highly recommend using Terraform as an [Infrastructure as Code](https://www.hashicorp.com/resources/what-is-infrastructure-as-code) tool to automate the setup of your cloud environments.
 It's compatible with a hundreds of cloud providers, including Microsoft Azure, Google Cloud Platform, VMware vSphere and Kubernetes.
 It can be downloaded from [HashiCorp's official website](https://www.terraform.io/downloads.html).

 ### Requirement 1.
-After searching online, I found that the **United States Environmental Protection Agency** has [public air quality data](https://www.epa.gov/outdoor-air-quality-data) available across the US at the state, county, and city levels.
+After searching online, I found that the **United States Environmental Protection Agency (EPA)** has [public air quality data](https://www.epa.gov/outdoor-air-quality-data) available across the US at the state, county, and city levels.
 It can be accessed either [live on the website](https://www.epa.gov/outdoor-air-quality-data/download-daily-data), [via API](https://aqs.epa.gov/aqsweb/documents/data_api.html), or by [downloading CSV files](https://aqs.epa.gov/aqsweb/airdata/download_files.html).

-I selected to download the [daily summary data CSV for Ozone in 2018](https://aqs.epa.gov/aqsweb/airdata/download_files.html#Daily) for two reasons:
+I selected to download the [Daily Summary Data CSV for Ozone in 2018](https://aqs.epa.gov/aqsweb/airdata/download_files.html#Daily) for two reasons:
 - **1.** The API has a daily limit on the amount of times it can be called, which could be problematic if we have to query it many times a day.
 If we have a copy of the data locally, we can run as many queries as we want against it.
 - **2.** We at least need daily data for 2018 to answer [requirement 3](#3-what-city-had-the-highest-average-ozone-reading-on-october-9-2018).